-Ralph E. Simmons Memorial State Forest offers visitors the scenic beauty of the St. Mary's River which also provides the northern boundary of the forest and serves as the primary water source.
-The river and two oxbow lakes along with numerous cypress stands, ponds and swamps provide an abundance of fish as well as a water source for the many types of wildlife that live on the forest.
+Ralph E. Simmons Memorial State Forest offers visitors the scenic beauty of the St. Marys River, which forms the northern boundary of the forest and serves as the forest's primary water source.
+The river and two oxbow lakes along with numerous cypress stands, ponds and swamps provide an abundance of fish and serve as water sources for wildlife.

-The forest features many excellent examples of natural communities which include: longleaf pine/wiregrass, low pinelands, seepage slopes, herb bogs and ravine.
+The forest features many excellent examples of natural communities, including longleaf pine/wiregrass, low pinelands, seepage slopes, herb bogs and ravines.

 Timber management practices on Ralph E. Simmons Memorial State Forest are important to the restoration and maintenance of forest ecosystems and provide a variety of socioeconomic benefits to Floridians.
 Longleaf pine is being reintroduced in an effort to restore the forest for the enjoyment of future generations.
-An aggressive prescribed burning program is in place to assure that maximum benefits are attained in timber production on the forest.
+An aggressive prescribed burning program is in place to ensure that maximum benefits are attained in timber production.

-Two primitive campsites are located along the St. Mary's River and are available on a first-come-first-serve basis.
+Primitive campsites are located along the St. Marys River and are available on a first-come, first-serve basis.
 Access to these sites is available from the river only and requires no permit.
-During established hunting seasons (except small game season) camping is not allowed at these sites.
+During established hunting seasons (except small-game season), camping is not allowed at these sites.

-Camping for organized groups is available by State Forest Use Authorization, and can be obtained from the Florida Forest Service at the Hilliard Work Center.
+Camping for organized groups is available by State Forest Use Authorization, which can be obtained from the Florida Forest Service at the Hilliard Work Center.
 During established hunting seasons, camping is reserved for hunters with a valid hunt permit.
-Two group campgrounds are available.
-Scotts Landing Road Campground is located on the southwest side and offers tent camping and a basic shower.
-The cabin is located on the northeast side adjacent to the St. Mary’s River.
+Primitive group camping is available with a basic shower on the west side of Scotts Landing Road.
+The cabin is located on the northeast side adjacent to the St. Marys River.

-The forest is managed as a Wildlife Management Area by the Florida Fish and Wildlife Commission.
-Hunting is permitted during designated seasons for whitetail deer, hogs, wild turkeys and small game by permit only.
+The forest is managed as a Wildlife Management Area by the Florida Fish and Wildlife Conservation Commission.
+Hunting is permitted during designated seasons for white-tailed deer, hogs, wild turkeys and small game.
 Hunting is restricted to only those individuals who hold a valid hunt permit.
 Other forest recreation activities, including horseback riding, are prohibited during established hunting seasons.
 Specific regulations and hunting season dates can be obtained at myfwc.com/hunting.